Durham Murals Celebrating Black History And Culture

 Pauli Murray By Brett Cook

-Artist Brett Cook has painted a number of Pauli Murray murals.
-Murray was a pioneer of the American Civil Rights movement, and a lawyer, Black activist, feminist, poet, and priest.
-She spent many of her formative years in Durham, and you can still visit the house she grew up in.
+Between 2007 and 2009, artist Brett Cook led the Face Up: Telling Stories of Community Life collaborative public art project which included five murals of iconic Durhamite Pauli Murray.
+Murray was a pioneer of the American Civil Rights movement, and a lawyer, Black activist, feminist, poet and priest.
+She spent many of her formative years in Durham, and you can still visit the house she grew up in which has been reimagined and opened as the Pauli Murray Center for History and Social Justice.
 She is the subject of the documentary called “My Name is Pauli Murray” which is produced by the same women behind the critically acclaimed “RBG.”
 You can find this mural along Foster St. in downtown Durham.

 Phil Freelon By Candy Carver